The Camargue, South of France

 Morning Photographing Camargue Stallions in water.
 Transfer to Marseilles Airport for return flight to London.
 Breakfast

-We will be staying at the Hotel La Palunette. it is located about 1km from the centre of town.
+We will be staying at the Hotel La Palunette.
+It is located about 1km from the centre of town.
 Rooms are simple but very clean and comfortable, each with a private shower & bathroom.
 There is also a television, a kettle and a fridge in each bedroom.
-The food is excellent and we will have a late “brunch” after our morning photo sessions and dinner will be taken in the hotel after our evening shoot.
+The food is excellent and we will have a late “brunch” after our morning photo sessions.
+Dinner will be taken in the hotel after our evening shoot.
 The dinner will be a 3 (or 4) course “set-menu” with options for vegetarians and those with food allergies.
 We are able buy snacks from a nearby supermarket in town if anyone needs more food than that.
 Rooms are on a twin share basis, but customers will have the option to upgrade to a single room.
 Free Wifi is available in most rooms plus the restaurant/lounge area.
 The hotel has a bar and its website is http://palunette.fr/hotel/

 Dates & Cost

 Price excludes International airfare.
 We use British Airways flying from London to Marseilles.